David Rubenstein Biography

 Rubenstein lives in Bethesda, Maryland, and was married to Alice Rogoff, founder of the Alaska House New York and the Alaska Native Arts Foundation and former owner of Alaska Dispatch News.
 They met while both were working for the Carter Administration and married on May 21, 1983.
 The couple divorced on December 8, 2017.

-Rubenstein and Rogoff have three adult children: Alexandra, Gabrielle, and Andrew.
-Gabrielle co-founded Manna Tree, a private equity firm that invests in health and nutrition companies.
-She was also a co-chair of Donald Trump's 2016 presidential campaign in Alaska.
+Rubenstein and Rogoff had three children together, two daughters and a son.
+Ellie Rubenstein co-founded Manna Tree, a private equity firm that invests in health and nutrition companies; she was also one of two dozen honorary co-chairs of the Alaskan chapter of Donald Trump's 2016 presidential campaign.

 Philanthropy